IBM-Cloud/appid-samples/cloning-instance-with-rest/README.md

-# Cloning an App ID instance
+# Cloning an App ID instance configuration

 With App ID, you can now manage your service instance with an API!